 CONTACT A BAYER REPRESENTATIVE

-To help stay informed on everything NUBEQA, contact a Bayer representative
+To stay informed on everything NUBEQA, contact a Bayer Representative

 Offers access to Clinical Nurse Educators who provide patient education and support to nurses in your practice who care for patients on NUBEQA, and Medical Science Liaisons who are available for information and consultation about NUBEQA.